Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Dynamics and Quasistatics of independent GPPs

-To model an infinite crystal and avoid size-effects posed by free boundaries, we also consider a domain of $2\times 2 \times 2$ FCC unit cells of Cu, initialized using the lattice parameter $a$ and displacement-variance entropy $S_{\Sigma}$ which minimize the Helmholtz free energy at the given temperature (see figure~\ref{fig: thermal_expansion_setup}$(a)$).
-The domain is then deformed using \eqref{eq: DisplacementElasticicty}, isentropically relaxing the central atom while keeping it's neighbourhood mechanically fixed by the external deformation (figure~\ref{fig: elastic_constants_setup}$(a)$).
-As the atoms are displaced, potential of each atom changes.
-For the infinite-crystal model, the atom at the center interacts with its whole neighbourhood which deforms as per~\eqref{eq: DisplacementElasticicty} and exhibits a change in its phase averaged potential $\avg{V(\bfq)}_{\mathrm{inf}}$.
-The deformation mimics the straining of an infinite perfect crystal exactly, since all atoms interact with all neighbourhoods in an infinite perfect crystal.
-Phase averaged potential of the central atom $\avg{V(\bfq)}_{\mathrm{inf}}$ is measured and stored for all $n$ to compute the elasticity coefficients.
-For the domain modeling a finite-sized crystal, relaxation is performed while holding the atoms in a layer touching the free boundaries of the domain mechanically fixed (blue atoms in \figurename~\ref{fig: elastic_constants_setup}$(b)$).
-Phase averaged potential of the whole domain $\avg{V(\bfq)}_{\mathrm{box}}$ and that of a sub-domain within the bulk of the domain $\avg{V(\bfq)}_{\mathrm{sub}}$ (also averaged over the number of respective type of atoms) are measured and stored for all $n$.
-We use a $4^{\mathrm{th}}$ degree polynomial fit through the phase averaged potentials to obtain continuous functions $\avg{V(\bfq)}_{\mathrm{box}}(\gamma)$, $\avg{V(\bfq)}_{\mathrm{sub}}(\gamma)$, and $\avg{V(\bfq)}_{\mathrm{inf}}(\gamma)$ and compute the respective curvatures at $\gamma^{(n)} = \gamma_c$ for which $\avg{V(\bfq)}_{\mathrm{sub}}$, $\avg{V(\bfq)}_{\mathrm{box}}$, and $\avg{V(\bfq)}_{\mathrm{inf}}$ are minimum.
-The elasticity coefficients at temperature $T$ are computed using the curvatures as~\citep{venturini2011topics},
+To model an infinite crystal without size effects imposed by free surfaces, we also consider a domain of $2\times 2 \times 2$ FCC unit cells of Cu, initialized using the lattice parameter $a$ and displacement-variance entropy $S_{\Sigma}$ which minimize the Helmholtz free energy at the given temperature (see Figure~\ref{fig: thermal_expansion_setup}$(a)$).
+The domain is deformed using \eqref{eq: DisplacementElasticicty}, isentropically relaxing the central atom while keeping its neighborhood mechanically fixed by the external deformation (Figure~\ref{fig: elastic_constants_setup}$(a)$).
+As the atoms are displaced, the free energy of each atom changes due to changing potential energy.
+For the infinite-crystal model, the atom at the center interacts with its whole neighborhood, which deforms as per~\eqref{eq: DisplacementElasticicty} and exhibits a change in its phase-averaged potential $\avg{V(\bfq)}_{\mathrm{inf}}$.
+The affine deformation mimics the straining of a perfect infinite crystal.
+The phase-averaged potential of the central atom, $\avg{V(\bfq)}_{\mathrm{inf}}$, is measured for all increments $n$ to compute the elastic constants.
+When modeling a finite-sized, free-standing crystal, relaxation is performed while holding the atoms in a layer touching the free boundaries of the domain mechanically fixed (blue atoms in \figurename~\ref{fig: elastic_constants_setup}$(b)$).
+The phase-averaged potential of the whole domain, $\avg{V(\bfq)}_{\mathrm{box}}$, and that of a sub-domain within the bulk of the domain, $\avg{V(\bfq)}_{\mathrm{sub}}$ (also averaged over the number of respective type of atoms), are measured for all $n$.
+We use a $4^{\mathrm{th}}$ degree polynomial fit through the phase-averaged potentials to obtain continuous functions $\avg{V(\bfq)}_{\mathrm{box}}(\gamma)$, $\avg{V(\bfq)}_{\mathrm{sub}}(\gamma)$, and $\avg{V(\bfq)}_{\mathrm{inf}}(\gamma)$, and to compute the respective curvatures at $\gamma^{(n)} = \gamma_c$, for which $\avg{V(\bfq)}_{\mathrm{sub}}$, $\avg{V(\bfq)}_{\mathrm{box}}$, and $\avg{V(\bfq)}_{\mathrm{inf}}$ are minimal.
+The elastic constants at temperature $T$ are obtained from the curvatures via \citep{venturini2011topics}